roopekaaronen/starter-academic/content/authors/admin/_index.md

 I am a postdoctoral researcher at the University of Helsinki.
 My interests include sustainable cultural evolution, collective behaviour change, and decision-making under uncertainty.
 I have a soft spot for complex systems and philosophy of science.

-In my free time I am an amateur musician who loves nature, hiking, foraging, [photography](https://500px.com/roopekaaronen), and coffee.
+In my free time I am an amateur musician who enjoys nature, hiking, foraging, [photography](https://500px.com/roopekaaronen), and kayaking.
 I also write popular science.
 I am always on the lookout for new ideas and inspirations, so please don't hesitate to contact me.

 I am affiliated with the [Past Present Sustainability Research Unit](https://researchportal.helsinki.fi/en/organisations/past-present-sustainability-paes-research-unit).